SumanReddy0999/WarrantyWallet/README.md

 - **Python** (v3.10+ recommended, for ai-service)
 - **Docker** (for running PostgreSQL)
 - **Git**
+- **Tesseract-OCR** : Required for local OCR capabilities in the AI service.
+Install guide.
+Make sure to add it to your system's PATH during installation.

+- **Poppler**: A PDF rendering library required by the AI service for processing PDF files.
+Download for Windows.
+    For macOS/Linux, use Homebrew (brew install poppler) or your package manager.
 ### Setup Steps

 1. **Clone the Repository**